Employment

 • Possession of a safe driving record

-This position requires clearance of a background check and drug test, and all employees must be legally authorized to work in the United States.
+The O’Neal School requires all employees to clear a background check and drug test, and employees must be legally authorized to work in the United States.

 Interested applicants should email a resume to jobs@onealschool.org.